Share the article

 La Rambla

-The most famous boulevard in Barcelona is La Rambla, no visit is complete with a stroll down it.
-However, make sure everyone in the family is well-fed, alert and in good humour because the street is very busy with market stalls lining it, buskers seeking attention and pickpockets looking to distract.
+The most famous boulevard in Barcelona is La Rambla, and no visit is complete without a stroll along it.
+Make sure everyone in the family is well-fed, alert and in a good mood, however, as the street is very busy with market stalls lining it, buskers vying for attention and pickpockets trying to distract you.
+It can be overwhelming for younger children, but also a lot of fun if everyone is up for it.
+Be sure to bring a few euros to tip the entertainers, who are happy to pose for photos for you to reminisce about at home.
+It’s sensory overload in the best possible way, and a taste of Barcelona’s vibrant life.

 The comments and contributions expressed are assumed only by the author.
 The recommendations, intentions or opinions expressed are not necessarily those of Transat AT Inc. or its affiliates.
 See terms of use of the Air Transat website.